Harrow School Online staff answers Frequently Asked Questions about the School, our programme and how to apply.

 Please contact our Admissions team for more information about registering for examinations.

 Harrow School Online prepares Online Harrovians for Pearson Edexcel International A Level qualifications, which are recognised and accepted by universities worldwide.
 From their first day at Harrow School Online, Online Harrovians are also coached and counseled by school staff on university selection and career planning.
-This critical role is predominantly fulfilled by the each pupil's Success Coach, who helps develop academic, personal and social skills through fortnightly one-to-one coaching sessions and small group workshops.
+This critical role is predominantly fulfilled by each pupil's Success Coach, who helps develop academic, personal and social skills through fortnightly one-to-one coaching sessions and small group workshops.
 In addition to the International A Level examinations, Online Harrovians may wish to sit the College Board Advanced Placement and/or SAT and ACT examinations.
 Each pupil's schedule will include support for college and test preparation from House Masters, House Tutors and online resources.

 Harrow School Online aims to ensure that all Online Harrovians perform to their full potential in their International A Level examinations, so that they gain admission to top international universities and go on to thrive in their careers.
 On the understanding that success is driven by high expectations, Harrow School Online seeks to match the success of Online Harrovians with the performance of pupils at Harrow School.
 In 2019, Harrow School’s leavers took up places at seven of the world’s top 10 universities including Oxford, Cambridge, Stanford and Harvard, with boys also taking up places at six of the eight Ivy League schools including Yale, Princeton and Columbia.